-On January 9, 2017, Enterprise Co-op students pitched for several prizes of $5,000 at the Ignition Week pitch competition.
+This month, Enterprise Co-op students pitched for five prizes of $5,000 at the Ignition Week pitch competition.
 Each competing student had five minutes to pitch their venture to a panel of judges, followed by a three-minute question period.

 Meet the Spring 2017 pitch winners!

 The E Co-op Awards are available to students in Arts, Environment, Math, Science, and Applied Health Sciences.
 This term, there were two winners: